 James Stone was a manager at Johnson Bronze.
 He and his wife lived in a large Victorian house on North Mercer street with a four-year-old girl named Helen who they had adopted the year before.
 About 5 o’clock one February in 1946, Mrs Stone answered a knock at her front door, Helen following just behind her.
 Two young women stood there.
 One of them knocked Mrs Stone down and the other grabbed the child.
 They ran to a car that was waiting in the street and drove off.

 The woman who grabbed the child was Sophia Lyskooka, the little girl’s birth mother.
 She’d had the baby when she was 16 and given her up for adoption.
 In 1945, Mr and Mrs Stone applied to the county to adopt a child and were granted custody of Helen on probation.
 Sophia’s sister petitioned for custody of the girl, too.
 The case went to court and the judge ruled in favor of Mr and Mrs Stone.
 They received the final papers at the end of the year.

 The police went to the Sophia’s parents’ home on South Jefferson street and arrested her and her friend Elizabeth Russo.
-They returned Helen to Mr and Mrs Stone.
+Sophia fought them.
+Helen had to be taken from her by force before being returned to Mr and Mrs Stone.

 In time, Sophia married and had another daughter.
 Mr and Mrs Stone moved out of state.
 Sophia never saw Helen again.

 Sources: New Castle News (24 July 1942, “Hospital Notes”; 30 august 1963, “Deaths Of The Day”); Pittsburgh Press, 3 February 1946, “Baby Back At Foster Home After Kidnaping By Mother”; email correspondence with Sandy Sweet.
 Note: An earlier draft of this story, published when I knew nothing about Sophia, is here.
 The incorrect spelling of her name in that story is taken from her arrest card.